European-XFEL/Karabo/doc/concepts/beckhoff_devices.rst

 Server Timeout
    is the maximum timeout in milliseconds allowed when communicating with the PLC.
-If upon communication with the PLC no acknowledgement is received after this duration the BeckhofCom device assumes a communication error and transitions to the *error* state.
+If upon communication with the PLC no acknowledgement is received after this duration the BeckhoffCom device assumes a communication error and transitions to the *error* state.
    It defaults to 1000 ms, which should be sufficient even in congested network scenarios.

 Autoreset Time